habuma/nfjs-samples/NFJS-IAD-2024/README.md

 I'll figure it out.
 But as I said, I want to check the code in for you to see.
 And, of course, if anyone else figures it out, that'd be great, too.

+In the meantime, there's a very similar example at https://github.com/habuma/spring-ai-examples/tree/main/spring-ai-rag-example that I confirmed works.